Truebill Review 2021: Is it Legit?

 - The ability to see a picture of your financial life

 - Premium add-on services

 1. Truebill offers a snapshot of your financial life.

 Like many other finance apps, when you sign up, you’ll link your various financial accounts to your Truebill account.
 This will allow you to see every bank account (checking, savings, investment accounts, credit cards, and upcoming bills) all in one place.

 2. Truebill wil monitor and help you cancel unwanted or forgotten subscriptions.

-Truebill claims that 84% of people have subscriptions to things (streaming services, magazines, music services, etc.) that they have forgotten about.
+Truebill claims that 84% of people have subscriptions to things (streaming services, gym membership, magazines, music services, etc.) that they have forgotten about.
 One of Truebill’s service offerings is to help you easily identify those subscriptions as well as help you cancel them.